 When I like to get fancy, I top our pancakes with a dollop of yogurt, a sprinkle of hemp seeds, a handful of blackberries and maybe a drizzle of honey or maple syrup.
 On mornings when we are rushed, I grab a couple from the freezer, pop them into the toaster and then hand them over to the girls in the car ride to school.

-However you serve these pancakes, they will be devoured in the matter of minutes.
+However you serve these pancakes, they will be devoured in a matter of minutes.
 High-five to that 🙌!

 Spiced Blender Pancakes